-The Bank is precluded by regulation from purchasing additional MBS if such purchase would cause the aggregate amortized cost of its MBS holdings to exceed 300 percent of the Bank's total regulatory capital (the sum of its capital stock, mandatorily redeemable capital stock and retained earnings).
-However, the Bank is not required to sell any mortgage securities that it purchased at a time when it was in compliance with this ratio.
-At March 31, 2020, the Bank held \$12.4 billion (amortized cost) of MBS, which represented 313 percent of its total regulatory capital as of that date.
-The Bank intends to continue to purchase additional GSE MBS if securities with adequate returns are available and market conditions are satisfactory when the Bank has the regulatory capacity to increase its MBS portfolio.
-As discussed in the section entitled "Potential LIBOR Phase-Out" beginning on page 56 of this report, the FHLBanks were directed by the Finance Agency to no longer purchase (after December 31, 2019) LIBOR-indexed investments which mature after December 31, 2021 and (by March 31, 2020) to no longer issue, make, purchase or otherwise enter into financial liabilities, derivatives or other assets that reference LIBOR and which mature after December 31, 2021.
-In light of the recent market volatility caused by the COVID-19 pandemic, the Finance Agency (on March 16, 2020) extended the date after which the FHLBanks can no longer issue, make, purchase or otherwise enter into financial liabilities, derivatives or other assets that reference LIBOR and which mature after December 31, 2021 from March 31, 2020 to June 30, 2020, except for option-embedded products.
+As discussed in the section entitled "Potential LIBOR Phase-Out" beginning on page 62 of this report, the FHLBanks were directed by the Finance Agency to no longer purchase (after December 31, 2019) LIBOR-indexed investments which mature after December 31, 2021 and (by March 31, 2020) to no longer issue, make, purchase or otherwise enter into financial liabilities, derivatives or other assets that reference LIBOR and which mature after December 31, 2021.
+In light of the market volatility caused by the COVID-19 pandemic, the Finance Agency (on March 16, 2020) extended the date after which the FHLBanks can no longer issue, make, purchase or otherwise enter into financial liabilities, derivatives or other assets that reference LIBOR and which mature after December 31, 2021 from March 31, 2020 to June 30, 2020, except for option-embedded products.
 This directive did not in any way modify the previous guidance relating to investments.
-As a result of this guidance, the Bank's consideration of future fixed rate MBS purchases will also take into account its ability to prudently mitigate interest rate risk through the use of consolidated obligations or derivatives that are indexed to an interest rate other than LIBOR.
+As a result of this guidance, the Bank's consideration of future fixed-rate MBS purchases will take into account its ability to prudently mitigate interest rate risk through the use of consolidated obligations or derivatives that are indexed to an interest rate other than LIBOR.

 In addition to MBS, the Bank is also permitted under applicable policies and regulations to purchase certain other types of highly rated, long-term, non-MBS investments subject to certain limits.
 These investments include but are not limited to the non-MBS debt obligations of other GSEs.
-Subject to applicable regulatory limits and the constraints imposed by the Finance Agency's guidance regarding core mission achievement, the Bank may add these types of securities to its long-term investment portfolio if attractive opportunities to do so are available and market conditions are satisfactory.
-The hedging considerations discussed in the preceding paragraph will also apply to any fixed rate non-MBS investments that are considered for purchase.
+The Bank has not purchased any long-term, non-MBS investments since October 2019 and it does not intend to purchase additional long-term, non-MBS investments until such time that it has achieved, and is reasonably confident that it can maintain, a CMA ratio of 70 percent.
+The hedging considerations discussed in the preceding paragraph will also apply to any fixed-rate non-MBS investments that are considered for purchase in the future.

 The Bank evaluates all outstanding available-for-sale securities in an unrealized loss position and all outstanding held-to-maturity securities as of the end of each calendar quarter to determine whether an allowance is needed to reserve for expected credit losses on the securities.
-As of March 31, 2020, the Bank determined that an allowance for credit losses was not necessary on any of its held-to-maturity or available-for-sale securities.
+As of June 30, 2020, the Bank determined that an allowance for credit losses was not necessary on any of its held-to-maturity or available-for-sale securities.
 For a summary of the Bank's evaluation, see "Item 1.
 Financial Statements" (specifically, Note 9 beginning on page 16 of this report).

-As of March 31, 2020, the U.S. government and the issuers of the Bank's holdings of GSE debentures and GSE MBS were rated triple-A by Moody's and AA+ by S&P. At that same date, the Bank's holdings of other debentures, which were comprised of securities issued by the Private Export Funding Corporation ("PEFCO"), were rated triple-A by Moody's.
+As of June 30, 2020, the U.S. government and the issuers of the Bank's holdings of GSE debentures and GSE MBS were rated triple-A by Moody's and AA+ by S&P. At that same date, the Bank's holdings of other debentures, which were comprised of securities issued by the Private Export Funding Corporation ("PEFCO"), were rated triple-A by Moody's.
 The PEFCO debentures are not currently rated by S&P. The credit ratings associated with the Bank's holdings of non-agency residential MBS ("RMBS") are presented in the table below.

-All but one of the Bank's non-agency RMBS are rated by Moody's and/or S&P. The following table presents the credit ratings assigned to the Bank's non-agency RMBS holdings as of March 31, 2020.
+All but one of the Bank's non-agency RMBS are rated by Moody's and/or S&P. The following table presents the credit ratings assigned to the Bank's non-agency RMBS holdings as of June 30, 2020.
 The credit ratings presented in the table represent the lowest rating assigned to the security by Moody's or S&P.